grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 }
 ```

 The [`prometheus.relabel`][prometheus.relabel] component allows you rewrite the label set of each metric sent to the receiver.
 Within this component, you can define rule blocks to specify how you would like to process metrics before they're sorted or forwarded.

-This configuration creates a [`prometheus.relabel`][prometheus.relabel] component named `filter_metrics`.
-This component does the following:
+This configuration creates a [`prometheus.relabel`][prometheus.relabel] component named `filter_metrics` which does the following:

 * It receives scraped metrics from the `scrape_metrics` component.
 * It tells {{< param "PRODUCT_NAME" >}} to drop metrics that have an `"env"` label equal to `"dev"`.